thuzarwin/open-data-sprints/docs/project-product-evals.rst

 We'll know this project has been successfully completed when:

-- Draft evaluation criteria
+- Publish evaluation criteria
-- Draft/proposed Feedback collection method
+- Publish Feedback collection method
-- Development of Criteria Matrix
+- Publish guidelines for Criteria Matrix

 Deliverables